keijiro/Kino/README.md

 #### Nothing happens when I add effects to a volume

 Check the Default HDRP Settings in the Project Settings.
-You have to define custom post processing oerders to make them take effect in the pipeline.
+You have to define custom post processing orders to make them take effect in the pipeline.

 ![HDRP settings](https://i.imgur.com/v6Kddthl.jpg)